Welcome to Ladan Hajipour, a Manchester based wrist & hand surgeon

 Scaphoid fracture

 The scaphoid is one of the carpal bones that make up the wrist joint.
 It is the most commonly fractured of the carpal bones, especially among those who are athletically active, and it is often caused by falling onto the outstretched hand.
-Symptom wise, one can expect to experience immediate pain and rapid swelling (predominantly at the back of the wrist.)
+Symptom-wise, one can expect to experience immediate pain and rapid swelling (predominantly at the back of the wrist.)
 This pain may subside somewhat, before the injury begins to affect one’s grip and control.

 Much like wrist sprains, early treatment for a wrist fracture would revolve around ice therapy to help deal with the immediate swelling.
 Remember to apply the cold compress in ten-minute intervals per hour, anything more may result in ice burns.
 Going forward, an x-ray will be required for one’s doctor to fully assess both the extent and location of the fracture.
 Further treatment will be applied accordingly, but, the wrist will be placed into a plaster cast for a set duration of time to immobilise the joint and aid the rehabilitation process.